VoiceXML: History

 AT&T Corporation, IBM, Lucent, and Motorola formed the VoiceXML Forum in March 1999, in order to develop a standard markup language for specifying voice dialogs.
 By September 1999 the Forum released VoiceXML 0.9 for member comment, and in March 2000 they published VoiceXML 1.0.
 Soon afterwards, the Forum turned over the control of the standard to the W3C.
 The W3C produced several intermediate versions of VoiceXML 2.0, which reached the final "Recommendation" stage in March 2004.

 VoiceXML 2.1 added a relatively small set of additional features to VoiceXML 2.0, based on feedback from implementations of the 2.0 standard.
 It is backward compatible with VoiceXML 2.0 and reached W3C Recommendation status in June 2007.

 Future versions of the standard

-VoiceXML 3.0 will be the next major release of VoiceXML, with new major features.
-It includes a new XML statechart description language called SCXML.
+VoiceXML 3.0 was slated to be the next major release of VoiceXML, with new major features.
+However, with the disbanding of the VoiceXML Forum in May 2022, the development of the new standard was scrapped.

+Implementations

+As of December 2022, there are few VoiceXML 2.0/2.1 platform implementations being offered.